stv707/openshift-labs/part-3a/README.md

 ## Step 2: Create Secret to Hold MSSQL Password
 - Ensure you replace `<username>` with your OpenShift username.

+# If you change the password!!!
+USE Microsoft Standard Password Policy for Microsoft SQL !!!!
 ```sh
 oc create secret generic mssql-<username> --from-literal=MSSQL_SA_PASSWORD="MyStrong!Passw0rd"
 ```